 Without the rebellion of women, feminism would never have left the runway.
 Girls would just have kept on getting married, having sex with their one husband, and dutifully raising families as they had done for thousands of years under the various patriarchal civilizations that have—almost without exception—ensured the good order of society since Eden.
 This alone—this simple and blindingly obvious fact of history—is sufficient to put the lie to Glenn’s whole bumbling thesis of women’s inherent virtue.

 For the record, I am hardly suggesting that patriarchal societies are automatic bastions of virtue and flourishing.
 Much of the early liberation movement, for instance, was about demanding equal opportunity to sin—since society winked at men sleeping around, why not wink at women too?
 Obviously, however, this was quite the wrong direction to take in solving the problem.

 Glenn is not entirely wrong that women’s moral compasses are in their vaginas.
-But he is 100% wrong on which direction they point.
+But he is 100% wrong about which direction they point.
 He shouldn’t be—the biblical doctrine of total depravity isn’t exactly obscure.
 Vaginal compasses swing about as close to true north as penile ones; they just lean east instead of west.
 But because Glenn simply doesn’t understand—or want to understand—the female sins driving the sexual revolution, he is a blind guide.
 Without acknowledging the dynamics of hypergamy, he is incapable of making an accurate assessment even of where we are or how we got here—let alone how to turn around or get back where we want to be.
 [For an excellent primer on this that also interacts with more of Glenn’s work, see Dalrock, The ubiquitous frame of hypergamy (June 2012).]

 Marriage & babies